 Cummings Drive Train In One

-Cummings is (Media Release) acquired the former Columbus-based Meritor earlier this year and unveiling the collaboration at a Trade show..
+Cummings (Media Release) acquired the former Columbus-based Meritor in 2022.

-Meritor’s 17XE ePowertrain is designed for heavy truck use and can support 44 tons of combined weight or more.
+The Meritor’s 17XE ePowertrain suits heavy trucks with heavy trucks weighing up to 44 tons combined weight.
 The powertrain features Cummins’ new lithium iron phosphate battery pack.

 For a good review of Australia industry